palchung/obsidian-novelsmith/README.md

+# 🖋️ NovelSmith: A Writer's Forge for Obsidian

+Hello fellow writers.

+I am a novelist who primarily writes on an iPad.
+Like many of you, I fell in love with Obsidian for its sheer simplicity and focus.
+But as my manuscripts grew longer and more complex, I found myself longing for the structural power of professional writing software—without sacrificing the clean, distraction-free environment of a local markdown vault.

+I couldn't find a tool that perfectly fit this workflow, so I built NovelSmith.
+It was born out of my own struggles with drafting, organizing, and navigating the messy middle of a book.
+I’m sharing it here, hoping it might help you forge your stories with a little more peace of mind.

+NovelSmith is built entirely on four quiet, but firm, philosophies:

+### 1. 📱 Mobile First
+Inspiration doesn’t only strike at a desk.
+Because my primary writing device is an iPad, I designed NovelSmith’s interface to feel natural and responsive on touch screens.
+Whether you are dragging scene cards across the Corkboard or swiping through your world-building Wiki, the experience remains fluid.
+You can take your manuscript to a coffee shop and sculpt your story comfortably on a tablet.

+### 2. ✍️ Writing First
+A good writing tool should be invisible until you need it.
+When you sit down to write, you shouldn't have to fill out complex forms, configure YAML frontmatter, or manage databases.
+You should just face the page.

+You can write thousands of words without even noticing this plugin exists.
+When you finally feel the need to structure the chaos, simply "Insert Scene Card" (a H6 heading + a callout).
+NovelSmith quietly wakes up, reads your structure, and offers its help.
+It adapts to your creative flow, never the other way around.

+### 3. 📝 Markdown First
+Your words belong to you.
+NovelSmith operates with absolute zero lock-in.
+I don't hide your manuscript or worldbible information inside proprietary JSON files or fragile index documents.

+This philosophy extends to the plugin's most powerful features.
+When you use the global Corkboard to drag a scene into a completely different chapter, or when you reorder entire chapters, NovelSmith isn't just updating a virtual database.
+It is quietly and safely moving and renaming your actual, native Markdown files in the background.
+Your native Obsidian file explorer remains the single source of truth — always clean, always accurate, and entirely yours.
+If you uninstall NovelSmith tomorrow, your book remains perfectly structured.

+### 4. 🤝 Community First
+The Obsidian community has already built incredible tools, and NovelSmith respects that ecosystem.
+Instead of reinventing the wheel with heavy, custom chart libraries, the Dashboard simply generates standard `Dataview` code.
+This keeps the plugin remarkably lightweight and allows advanced users to freely customize their writing stats using the tools they already know and love.

+This plugin has already submitted to Obsidian and awaiting for their approval.

+---

 # ⚔️ NovelSmith (Beta)

 **Forge your novel, one scene at a time.** NovelSmith is a comprehensive, Scrivener-inspired writing environment built directly into Obsidian.
 It transforms your vault into a powerhouse for long-form fiction writing, offering seamless chapter merging, atomic version control, dynamic outlining, intelligent worldbuilding, and no-code data analytics—all without breaking standard Markdown.